starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 .. tested-code:: cairo syntax_library_imports

     %builtins output pedersen
-    from starkware.cairo.common.math import assert_not_zero, assert_not_equal
+    from starkware.cairo.common.math import (
+        assert_not_zero, assert_not_equal)
     from starkware.cairo.common.registers import get_ap

 Jumps
 -----

 Cairo programs can include special branch points in code called jumps.
-The Prover may choose to follow the jump instructions to arrive at a valid proof more readily, but they do not necessarily have to do so.
+The prover may choose to follow the jump instructions to arrive at a valid proof more readily, but they do not necessarily have to do so.
 Jumps contain a ``jump`` expression and a ``destination``.
 Jumps may be conditional.
 A conditional jump contains all of the following: A ``jump`` expression, a ``case_not_met`` name,